xoit/cdx_pkgspec/pkgspec.md

-# CDX Package SPEC
+# CDX Package Meta File

-CURRENT VERSION: 0.1.0
+CURRENT VERSION: **0.1.0**

+The SPEC is hosted at https://github.com/xoit/cdx_pkgspec

 A CDX Package is used to finish certain function in the Chip-Design-Execution process.